 and eggs.
 Support these restaurants and stores by purchasing their vegan products.

 - Bypass “free range.”
 To learn more about the free-range fraud, visit www.upc-online.org/freerange.
 Urge restaurants and stores to provide wholesome vegetarian foods free of meat, dairy and eggs.
 Support these restaurants and stores by purchasing their vegan products.

 - Contact United Poultry Concerns, PO Box 150, Machipongo, VA 23405.
 757-678-7875. email@example.com, or visit www.upc-online.org for more information about what you can do to support UPC and to help turkeys, chickens, ducks, and other domestic fowl.
 Thank you for choosing to make a difference.

 Serves 4 to 6.
 Preheat oven to 350 degrees

 - Uncooked pie crust for placing on top of pie

 - 2 celery stalks, sliced

 - 3 to 4 potatoes, peeled and diced

-Cook lentils and 2 C water on low heat till tender.
-Put prepared vegetables in a large saucepan with 6 c water plus bouillon.
+Cook lentils and 2 cups water on low heat till tender.
+Put prepared vegetables in a large saucepan with 6 cups water plus bouillon.
 Bring to a boil and cook for 10 minutes.
 Add prepared potatoes to cooking vegetables.
 Cool all vegetables for 20 minutes while seasoning the lentils with sage, salt, and parsley.